scindex/scindex/scindex.md

 ### Section: D02 - Caching
 _Focuses on temporary data storage to reduce latency.
 Includes in-memory caches for rapid access, CDNs for distributed content, and client-side caching to improve user experience._

+- **D0200**: Caching Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Caching section.

 - **D0210**: In-Memory Caches
   - *Description*: Data stores that keep frequently accessed data in RAM for extremely fast retrieval, reducing latency and load on primary databases or services.
   - *Examples*: Redis, Memcached